 A particular piece of research also saw a reduction in symptoms of postpartum depression in those taking chamomile for two weeks.

 Closely related to worrying and low mood is sleep.
 A lack of or poor quality sleep can greatly affect our state of mind and worsen symptoms of anxiety and other health conditions.
-As well as being a relaxing, stimulant-free drink, there has been specific research into chamomile tea’s effect on sleep.
+As well as being a relaxing, stimulant-free drink, there have been specific research into this; so, does chamomile tea help you sleep?

 Chamomile’s secret weapon, apigenin, has also been found to bind to certain receptors in the brain.
 This may inhibit activity and so help to bring on sleep.
 Participants taking 270mg of chamomile twice a day found that they fell asleep faster and had a third reduction in their night-time waking.